Sassy Girl Chun-hyang

 Sassy Girl Chun-hyang is a 2005 South Korean television series starring Han Chae-young in the title role, along with Jae Hee, Uhm Tae-woong and Park Si-eun.
-It aired from January 3 to March 1, 2005, on KBS2's Mondays and Tuesdays at 21:55 time slot for 17 episodes.
+It aired on KBS2 from January 3 to March 1, 2005, on Mondays and Tuesdays at 21:55 time slot for 17 episodes.

 A modern retelling of the classic Korean Chunhyangjeon ("Tale of Chunhyang"), the romantic comedy series was called "fusion-style" for, among others, mixing rap with pansori in the background music.

 This is the first Korean drama written by Hong Jung-eun and Hong Mi-ran (collectively called the Hong sisters), and remains the highest-rated in their filmography, with a peak viewership rating of 32.2%.

 Synopsis

 Lee Mong-ryong, son of a decorated chief of police, is transferred from Seoul to a high school in Namwon, North Jeolla Province, due to his constant fighting.
 He accidentally bumps into Sung Chun-hyang, shoots embarrassing photos of her and ends up swapping her cell phone with his.
 As a result, they are constantly in touch with each other and find out they attend the same school.
 Mong-ryong constantly bullies Chun-hyang and eventually makes her fall sick due to his prank.
 Feeling guilty, he visits her, only to mistakenly drink a whole bottle of wine, assuming it is juice.
 He later falls asleep on the only bed in the house, which is the one Chun-hyang is sleeping in.
 Thus, they spend the night with each other.
 Nothing sexual occurs, but thanks to their best friends, who knew what happened, the information is accidentally announced over the school intercom.
 In order to save their families' and the school's reputation, they are forced to marry each other.
 They eventually agree to marry each other after Mong-ryong's crush, Hong Chae-rin rejects him.
 After being dumped by her boyfriend, Chae-rin discovers Mong-ryong's marriage and tries to win him back out of jealousy.
 There is also the problem of Byun Hak-do, an extremely successful talent agency director who falls in love with Chun-hyang.

 In order to help him get into the prestigious college Chae-rin is studying in, Chun-hyang helps Mong-ryong in his studies.
 They are both accepted, but after Chun-hyang's mother got cheated of a large sum of money, Chun-hyang was not able to attend college; however, she does not reveal this and lies to her in-laws, telling them she will meet them in Seoul, not revealing that her mother is actually on the run.
 When Mong-ryong finally does find Chun-hyang, he tries again and again to reveal his feelings for her, while unearthing her feelings for him by moving into her new location.
 When he finally confesses outright, she rejects him, claiming she never loved him, because of Chae-rin's harsh statement that Mong-ryong merely pities her and wished only to pay her back.